-Since the Company's inception, we have been principally engaged in the development of antibody-based cancer therapeutics and novel treatments in the field of oncology.
-We believe that the combination of our expertise in antibodies and oncology has resulted in the development of both proprietary product candidates and technologies.
-Our lead, proprietary, Tumor-Activated Prodrug, or TAP, technology combines extremely potent, small molecule cytotoxic agents with monoclonal antibodies that recognize and bind specifically to cancer cells.
+Since the Company's inception, we have been principally engaged in the development of antibody-based anticancer therapeutics.
+The combination of our expertise in antibodies and cancer biology has resulted in the development of both proprietary product candidates and technologies.
+Our proprietary Tumor-Activated Prodrug, or TAP, technology combines extremely potent small molecule cytotoxic agents with monoclonal antibodies that bind specifically to cancer cells.
 Our TAP technology is designed to increase the potency of tumor-targeting antibodies and kill cancer cells with only modest damage to healthy tissue.
 The cytotoxic agents we use in our TAP compounds currently involved in clinical testing are the maytansinoid DM1 and DM4 molecules, chemical derivatives of a naturally occurring substance called maytansine.
-We also use our expertise in antibodies and cancer to develop other types of therapeutics, such as naked antibody anticancer products.
+We also use our expertise in antibodies and cancer to develop other types of therapeutics, such as naked antibody anticancer product candidates.

 We have entered into collaborative agreements that enable companies to use our TAP technology to develop commercial product candidates containing their antibodies.
 We have also used our proprietary TAP technology in conjunction with our in-house antibody expertise to develop our own anticancer product candidates.
 Under the terms of our collaborative agreements, we are entitled to upfront fees, milestone payments, and royalties on any commercial product sales.
 In July 2003, we announced a discovery, development and commercialization collaboration with Aventis Pharmaceuticals, Inc. (now the sanofiaventis Group).
-Under the terms of this agreement, sanofi-aventis gained commercialization rights to three of the most advanced product candidates in our preclinical pipeline and the commercialization rights to certain new product candidates developed during the research program portion of the collaboration.
-This collaboration allows us to access sanofi-aventis' clinical development and commercialization capabilities.
-Under the terms of the sanofi-aventis agreement, we also are entitled to receive committed research funding of approximately \$50.7 million during the three-year research program.
-In August 2005, sanofi-aventis exercised its contractual right to extend the term of its research program with the Company and committed to fund us \$18.2 million in research support over the twelve months beginning September 1, 2006.
-This funding is in addition to the research support already committed for the three years ending August 31, 2006.
-Should sanofi-aventis elect to exercise its contractual right to extend the term of the research program for the second additional 12-month period, we will receive additional research funding.
+Under the terms of this agreement, sanofiaventis gained commercialization rights to three of the most advanced product candidates in our preclinical pipeline and the commercialization rights to certain new product candidates developed during the research program portion of the collaboration.
+This collaboration allows us to access sanofiaventis' clinical development and commercialization capabilities.
+Under the terms of the sanofiaventis agreement, we also are entitled to receive committed research funding of approximately \$50.7 million during the three-year research program.
+In August 2005, sanofiaventis exercised its contractual right to extend the term of its research program with the Company and committed to fund \$18.2 million in research support over the twelve months beginning September 1, 2006.
+This funding is in addition to the research program for the second additional 12-month period, we will receive additional research funding.

 We are reimbursed our fully burdened cost to manufacture preclinical and clinical materials and, under certain collaborative agreements, the reimbursement includes a profit margin.
-Currently, our collaborative partners include Abgenix, Inc., Biogen Idec, Boehringer Ingelheim International GmbH, Centocor, Inc., Genentech, Inc., Millennium Pharmaceuticals, Inc., and the sanofi-aventis Group.
+Currently, our collaborative partners include Amgen, Inc. (formerly Abgenix, Inc.), Biogen Idec, Boehringer Ingelheim International GmbH, Centocor, Inc., Genentech, Inc., Millennium Pharmaceuticals, Inc., and the sanofi-aventis Group.
 We expect that substantially all of our revenue for the foreseeable future will result from payments under our collaborative arrangements.

 On January 27, 2006, Genentech notified us that the trastuzumab-DM1 Investigational New Drug (IND) application submitted by Genentech to the FDA had become effective.
-Under the terms of the May 2000 exclusive license agreement for antibodies to HER2, this event triggers a \$2.0 million milestone payment.
+Under the terms of the May 2000 exclusive license agreement for antibodies to HER2, this event triggered a \$2.0 million milestone payment.